Skip to main content

 Our highly tailored approach prioritises ‘equity on every floor’, understanding the importance of proxemics, compartmentalisation, legibility, movement and sensory overload in ensuring everyone has a chance to thrive and reach their full potential.

-Recognising students with special educational needs can find the school environment overwhelming, the facilities are designed entirely around them.
+Recognising that students with special educational needs can find the school environment overwhelming, the facilities are designed entirely around them.
 With specialised classrooms, a hydrotherapy pool and therapy, sanitary, nurse spaces.
 Each of the four dining spaces are designed for neurodiversity, catering to diverse sensory needs with large, open spaces, fostering inclusivity and providing comfortable environments for all students to thrive.

 Guided by Wiltshire Council’s requirement to achieve ‘net zero carbon – operational energy’ standard, we designed a fully energy efficient environment.